Fulgione-group/ParaMask/README.md

-This files contains additional per multicopy SNP statistics, with details on why they classified and which genotypes are involved.
+This files contains additional statistics per multicopy SNPs, with details on why they were classified as multicopy and which genotypes are involved.

 Columns:
 1. Chromosome